-Papa John’s today joined the growing ranks of pizza chains offering Gluten-Free Pizza.
+Papa John’s has joined the growing ranks of pizza chains offering Gluten-Free Pizza.

 The chain said its Gluten-Free Crust, made from Ancient Grains, is available nationwide starting today.
 The never-frozen Gluten-Free Crust is made with sorghum, teff, amaranth and quinoa.
 A two-topping pizza made with Papa John’s new Gluten-Free crust is available now for $9.99.